-Start off right.
+2. Start off right.
 Discuss your child's skill level, interests, and goals with the counselors early on.
-That way, whenever possible, they can tailor projects to his needs (within reason; don't expect a customized program unless you shell out for a one-on-one tutor).
+That way, whenever possible, they can tailor projects to their needs (within reason; don't expect a customized program unless you shell out for a one-on-one tutor).

-Let him bring a friend.
+3. Let them bring a friend.
 Stave off loneliness by inviting a pal to sign up for the same camp.
 Having a friend around will take the edge off if this is your child's first time away from home.

-Trust the counselors.
+4. Trust the counselors.
 It's only natural to worry about your child when she goes away, whether it's for a day, a week, or a month.
-But being hands-off will help her become more independent — one of the great rewards of summer camp.
+But being hands-off will help them become more independent — one of the great rewards of summer camp.

-Illuminate the possibilities.
-Help him see that even skills he doesn't enjoy practicing can further his goals.
-For example, he'll need to learn how to write before he becomes the marine biologist that he wants to be, for example.
-So if he'll be attending a writing camp, suggest that he draft stories about ocean exploration.
+5. Illuminate the possibilities.
+Help your child see that even skills they doesn't enjoy practicing can further their goals.
+For example, your child will need to learn how to write before they becomes the marine biologist that they want to be, for example.
+So if your child will be attending a writing camp, suggest that they draft stories about ocean exploration.

-Join in the fun.
-If your child attends an arts camp, create something together when she's at home.
-It's a subtle way to reinforce (and observe) what she's learning — and it gives her self-esteem a big boost when she shows her stuff.
+6. Join in the fun.
+If your child attends an arts camp, create something together when they're at home.
+It's a subtle way to reinforce (and observe) what they're learning — and it gives your child's self-esteem a big boost when they show off their stuff.

-Note your child's progress.
-If you notice that he isn't getting enough out of the experience, talk to his counselor.
-She may be able to shed some light — and help come up with a plan to turn things around.
+7. Note your child's progress.
+If you notice that your child isn't getting enough out of the experience, talk to their counselor.
+The counselor may be able to shed some light — and help come up with a plan to turn things around.

-Make room for fun!
-Remember, this is a time for your child to rejuvenate herself.
-When she comes home after a long week at math camp, ask her what she wants to do over the weekend; allow for plenty of downtime during the course of the summer.
+8. Make room for fun!
+Remember, this is a time for your child to rejuvenate themself.
+When they comes home after a long week at math camp, ask what they want to do over the weekend; allow for plenty of downtime during the course of the summer.